 “No. That is their responsibility.
 They want the cargo, they need to move it.
 You and I are going to set up the gangway.”

-Hemi got the engine for the crane started and when it was pouring black diesel smoke at a nice consistent rate out over the channel, he lowered the boom, and dropped the hook into the cargo hold of the Prospect.
+Hemi got the engine for the crane started, and when it was pouring black diesel smoke at a nice consistent rate out over the channel, he lowered the boom and dropped the hook into the cargo hold of the Prospect.
 Gregory, down on the deck in the cargo hold, rigged the gangway to it, and Hemi lifted it up and settled it down on deck.
 Hemi waited for Gregory to appear on deck, and then moved the gangway out over the gap between the boat and the dock, while Gregory guided it into place, and then lashed it down.

 With the gangway set, Hemi shut down the crane and made his way back aboard the Prospect.
-He found Percy and advised her they should lay low inside the boat until the dock boss’ crew got there.
-So Captain Percy, Hemi, Bastian, Gregory, and Sir Piero rounded up in the galley around a new pot of coffee.
+He found Percy and advised her they should lay low inside the boat until the dock boss’s crew got there.
+So Percy, Hemi, Bastian, Gregory, and Sir Piero rounded up in the galley around a new pot of coffee.
 Cassandra had gone off to her rack to catch up on sleep.
 Hemi sat in the corner of the galley reading a novel the size of a footstone with an illustration on the cover of some tortured pious soul, while the rest got a game of dominoes going.

 They proceeded to drink two and a half pots of coffee as a couple of hours passed, but eventually there was the sound of feet on the Prospect’s deck above and the grind of the crane’s diesel starting up.
-When Percy got down to the cargo hold, the deck boss’ crew of people—men and women, but all of a hefty dockworker build and wearing tough, undyed canvas clothing—were already rigging crates onto the hook of the crane and preparing to unload.
+When Percy got down to the cargo hold, the deck boss’s crew of people—men and women, but all of a hefty dockworker build and wearing tough, undyed canvas clothing—were already rigging crates onto the hook of the crane and preparing to unload.

 The dock and platform that had been so quiet and empty was now full of noise and people.
 The crates were hoisted out of the cargo hold one-by-one, carefully stacked four to a cart.
 Then a team of dockworkers hauled the creaking carts up to the platform where the team would unload and stack the crates by hand.

 The dock crew worked steadily at it for a few hours, with Percy and Hemi observing from the bridge of the sail where they could keep an eye on things without getting in the way.
-Generally there was not much to say.
+Generally, there was not much to say.
 Percy was getting sleepy in the warm and still afternoon air.

-Then Percy asked, “so Chips is fucking gone?”
+Then Percy asked, “So Chips is fucking gone?”

 “Yes, gone,” said Hemi.